RichardBrowning/CSE-5524-CV-Term-Project/README.md

     ![Version 2 Results](./images/rev1_3.png)
     ![Version 2 Results](./images/rev1_3_1.png)

-  However, it is clearly witnessed that there seams to be false detection, and possibly overlaid components
+  It can be witnessed that the second version does not include the entire MHI history in tracking.
+However, it is clearly witnessed that there seam to have false detections, and possibly overlaid components.
+In addition, the lighting condition still makes it hard.
-###
+### rev 2
+- **Improved with overlap detection.**

 ## Conclusion